On the Moon (Men Without Hats album)

-On the Moon is a 2025 synth-pop album by the band Men Without Hats.
-The debut single from the album was "I Love the 80s".
+On the Moon is a 2025 synth-pop album by Canadian band Men Without Hats.
+The debut single from the album was "I Love the '80s".

 Critical reception

-Parade magazine said in regards to the album's debut new single, "Men Without Hats’ new single is titled “I Love the ’80s” and it gives music fans “a hairsprayed wink and a shoulder-padded strut” from the singers of the iconic ’80s hit “The Safety Dance.”"
+Parade magazine said in regard to the album's debut single, "Men Without Hats' new single is titled 'I Love the '80s' and it gives music fans 'a hairsprayed wink and a shoulder-padded strut' from the singers of the iconic '80s hit 'The Safety Dance.

-The Spill magazine called the album's debut single a, "Gloriously cheeky synth-soaked anthem."
+The Spill magazine called the album's debut single a "Gloriously cheeky synth-soaked anthem."